denten-books/plain-text/2-device.md

 piano mechanism, sounding a warning bell for example, if any part of the mechanism was out of compliance.

-A programmer would say that Wittgenstein's "set of instructions that ensure correspondence" resemble modern programming language interpreters and assemblers, exactly the parts of the machine that connect codified instructions to their execution [@mccarthy_lisp_1962; @bashkow_system_1967].
+"Can one say that grammar describes language?"
+Wittgenstein writes:

-The interpreter "defines the semantics of a programming language" where the assembler "accepts a set of symbolically-coded instructions" and "translates them into machine language" [@elbourn_evolution_1962, 1060;
+> If we consider language as part of the psycho-physical mechanism which we use when we utter words---like pressing keys on a keyboard---to make a human machine work for us, then we can say that grammar describes that part of the machine.

-@neuhold_formal_1971, 95].[^ln2-compile] Wittgenstein describes a similar
+The grammar sets up a "connection between word and a thing," in order for the mechanism to "function in a certain way."
+"So the definition can make it work properly, like the connection between the keys and the hammers in a piano" Wittgenstein writes.
+Crucially, it is that "connection not the effect that determines the meaning" [@wittgenstein_philosophical_1974, 190].
+A programmer would say that Wittgenstein's "grammatical layer" resembles modern programming language interpreters and assemblers, exactly the parts of the machine that connect codified instructions to their execution [@mccarthy_lisp_1962;
-arrangement of parts when he writes, "imagine a language consisting of commands;" it is to direct a human "forwards," "back," "right," and "left," "quickly" and "slowly;" add to it a grammar, a table of correspondences, which explains the meaning of the signs.
-Wittgenstein's grammar "means" in the sense of specifying the rules by which meaning succeeds or fails.
-In this way, we can move away from speaking of "intended effects" or "proper obedience," and rather concentrate on this interpretive and mediating layer, which describes the rules of engagement [@wittgenstein_philosophical_1974, 197].
-One can then verify function against grammar, bringing us closer to closing the hermeneutic feedback circuit.
-Wittgenstein would further complicate this picture in his later work.
+@bashkow_system_1967].
+Similarly, Wittgenstein's grammar "means" in the sense of specifying the rules by which meaning succeeds or fails.
+In this way, we can move away from speaking of "intended effects" or "proper obedience," and rather concentrate on this interpretive and mediating layer, which describes the rules of engagement [@wittgenstein_philosophical_1974, 194-6].
+To learn a language in that sense is not to learn individual words, but to understand the rules of engagement: the mechanical linkages of meaning-making.

 ## Thought Experiment III